suleimansabo/suleimansabo.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Suleiman Sabo**, a PhD researcher in **Cyber-Physical Systems (CPS) Security** at **Newcastle University**, where I’m part of the [Secure and Resilient Systems (SRS) research group](https://www.ncl.ac.uk/computing/research/srs/).
+I am a PhD researcher in Cyber-Physical Systems (CPS) Security at Newcastle University, where I’m part of the [Secure and Resilient Systems (SRS) research group](https://www.ncl.ac.uk/computing/research/srs/).
 My work focuses on the intersection of artificial intelligence and system security, particularly the real-time detection and classification of anomalies in industrial CPS environments.

-I previously earned a **Distinction in MSc Cyber Security** and a **First-Class Honours in BSc Computer Science (Software Engineering)** from Newcastle University.
+I earned a Distinction in MSc Cyber Security and a First-Class Honours in BSc Computer Science (Software Engineering)** from Newcastle University.
 My Master’s dissertation evaluated component-level versus system-level risk assessment strategies in CPS using the SWaT testbed and threat modeling techniques.
-My undergraduate research explored the use of digital signatures to address challenges related to **trust, usability, and accessibility in Nigeria's electronic voting systems**.
+My undergraduate research explored the use of digital signatures to address challenges related to trust, usability, and accessibility in Nigeria's electronic voting systems.

 Currently, I’m exploring:
 - AI-driven anomaly classification in CPS